migalabs/goteth/README.md

    --workers-num value     example: 3 (default: 4)
    --db-workers-num value  example: 3 (default: 4)
    --download-mode value   example: historical,finalized.
-Default: finalized --metrics value         example: epoch,block,rewards,transactions,api_rewards.
-Empty for all (default: epoch,block) --prometheus-port value Port on which to expose prometheus metrics (default: 9081) --max-request-retries value         Number of retries to make when a request fails.
+Default: finalized --metrics value         example: epoch,block,rewards,transactions,api_rewards,blob_sidecars.
+Empty for all (default: epoch,block)
+   --prometheus-port value Port on which to expose prometheus metrics (default: 9081) --max-request-retries value         Number of retries to make when a request fails.
 For head mode it shouldn't be higher than 3-4, for historical its recommended to be higher (default: 3)
    --beacon-contract-address value     Beacon contract address.
 Can be 'mainnet', 'holesky', 'sepolia' or directly the contract address in format '0x...' (default: mainnet)